Structural Geology (GEOL 3300) Syllabus

 as a foundation for this one, including physical geology and mineralogy.

-Some knowledge of basic physics (e.g. of vectors) is helpful, but the needed background will also be introduced as we work through the material.
+Some knowledge of basic math and physics (e.g. of vectors) is helpful, but the needed background will also be introduced as we work through the material.

 The objective is to teach material on structural geology critical